Walmley

 Walmley is a suburban village situated in the civil parish of Sutton Coldfield, West Midlands.
 It lies within the City of Birmingham on its northeastern outer fringe, where it forms part of the Sutton Walmley and Minworth electoral ward.
-It is in southern Sutton Coldfield, close to Minworth, Wylde Green, Pype Hayes and south of Thimble End.
+It is in southern Sutton Coldfield, close to Minworth, Erdington, Wylde Green, Pype Hayes and south of Thimble End.
 It is approximately 7 mi northeast of Birmingham City Centre.
 It is the main focus of the Sutton New Hall Birmingham City Council ward.

 History

 The origins of Walmley are unknown, however, it is believed it may have formed as a community for workers at the nearby halls of Langley Hall, New Hall Manor, Penns Hall and Peddimore Hall.
 It may have originally begun at a point near Penns Hall as it had a major influence in the area, employing many for its activities in Penns Mill and other industries.
 A small community of Langley developed on the Fox Hollies Road and was mentioned in the Domesday Book, however, it was nothing more than a hamlet with no church, inn or community meeting centre.

 John Vesey, Bishop of Exeter, played a small role in Walmley's early development through the construction of several buildings in the area.
 These were some of 51 stone cottages built by the Bishop who was concerned with the deteriorating state of Sutton Coldfield as a whole.
 One of these cottages was the ford keeper's house on the banks of Plants Brook, which enabled travellers to pass along Wylde Green Road and over the ford in safety.
 The building is now listed.

 Walmley would have developed from a few scattered houses along Walmley Road which was a main commuter route from Sutton Coldfield to Birmingham.
 To the north were several farms including one built by Bishop Vesey.
 Most of the properties were built at the junctions with other roads such as Penns Lane and Fox Hollies Road.